Quality Management System: Things to consider

 Selection of controlled templates

-All the QMS-controlled documents must be prepared using the QMS-controlled dedicated templates.
-Hence, the pre-approved templates are the requirement before designing the QMS-controlled documents.
+All QMS-controlled documents must be prepared using dedicated QMS templates.
+Hence, pre-approved templates are required before designing QMS-controlled documents.
 Using similar controlled documents is a great reflection of a robust QMS.

 It helps streamline all the documents with identical formatting practices, components, and segments.